Table of Contents

 Submitting work on students' behalf

-- Open your assignment.
+1. Open your assignment.
 Click the left side panel to expand it (if it isn’t already) and select Manage Submissions.
 This will take you to a list of submissions that have been made to this assignment so far.

-- Click the Upload Submission button at the bottom of the screen.
+2. Click the Upload Submission button at the bottom of the screen.
 A dialog box will appear.

-- In the dialog box, select your Submission Method.
-You can choose to either drag and drop your code file(s) into Gradescope OR submit a GitHub or Bitbucket repository.
-If you choose to submit from GitHub or Bitbucket, you will first need to connect your account if you have not already.
+2. Submit a GitHub or Bitbucket repository.
+For this method, you will first need to connect your account if you have not already.
 You will then be prompted to choose the repository and branch.
 You can upload as many files as you’d like, including files of different types.
-Note that you must grant your Github organization permissions to allow for third-party integrations in order to allow for GitHub submissions.

 Grading